How food can help you manage diabetes

 - Canola oil (good for pan-frying, stir-frying and roasting)

-- Linseed/flaxseed oil (good for drizzling over soup, salads and pasta)
+- Linseed/flaxseed oil (good for drizzling over soups, salads and pastas)

 - Sunflower oil (good for pan-frying, stir-frying, roasting, salad dressings and marinades)